 - Launch the Bot Emulator and set the URL:

 - Leave the Microsoft app ID and Microsoft app password blank, to match the default environment variables.

-- In a terminal application, go the directory where you have ngrok.exe installed.
+- Go to the directory where you have ngrok.exe installed in a terminal application.
 You may want to add it as a path variable to avoid this step.